 Still reading!?
 You are dedicated.

 You’re right—it is expensive.
-If it weren’t for long experience with handmade instruments I’d constantly be apologizing for my prices.
+If it weren’t for my experience with handmade instruments I’d constantly be apologizing for my prices.
 Sometimes I still do; as it is, here I am explaining them!

 Summarizing what I’ve said elsewhere, my best advice for choosing an instrument is to check the quality of materials and construction, then follow your sense of allure and delight as regards looks, sound, feel, and all the intangibles.